marissafujimoto/catmap/milestones.md

 **Milestones:**

-1. Get access to data

-2. Download from the study webpage

-3. Confirm that we can pull the data into python

-4. Manipulate/filter data to better understand it
+1. Manipulate/filter data to better understand it.
+Make sure we understand annotations

+2. Start modeling for this dataset

-5. Demonstrate embedding models and test different ones
+3. Demonstrate embedding models and test different ones

-6. Start with single dataset - non-small cell lung cancer

-7. Build model for this dataset

-8. Create basic plots to view the embedding
+4. Create basic plots to view the embedding

+5. Finalize the model

-9. Create a UI for the app Framework comparisons, see what fits the data best and looks most visually appealing
+6. Create a UI for the app Framework comparisons, see what fits the data best and looks most visually appealing

-10. Demonstrate that we can plot points in the UI (sanity test that all features are working)
+7. Demonstrate that we can plot points in the UI (sanity test that all features are working)

+8. UI integrate with our own model.
+UI filters demonstrated

-11. Create a polished version of the plotted embedding
+9. Create a polished version of the plotted embedding

-12. Test how well we can predict the mapping for a single user based on existing data
+10. Test how well we can predict the mapping for a single user based on existing data

 **Timeline (4 weeks (5-10 hours a week per person)):**

-Feb 20th:
+Feb 20th week:

--   Understand our data: what are it’s dimensions / annotations.
+-   Manipulate/filter data to better understand it

 -   Make sure we feel good about additional annotations (more than just patient label)

--   IDE setup (vscode / colab) (we all know how to make a PR at this point)
+-   Demonstrate embedding models and test different ones.
+Create basic plots to view the embeddings

 -   Start the ML model. (at least environment setup / ran through some examples) UI Framework: pick which ones to explore (tentatively)

-Feb 27th
+Feb 27th week:

+-   Finalize the model.
+Run ML on our own data.

 -   POCs for UI (technology review milestone)

--   Run ML on our own data.
+-   Create a UI for the app Framework comparisons, see what fits the data best and looks most visually appealing

+-   Demonstrate that we can plot points in the UI (sanity test that all features are working)

-Mar 6th:
+Mar 6th week:

 -   UI integrate with our own model.
 UI filters demonstrated

+-   Create a polished version of the plotted embedding

+-   Test how well we can predict the mapping for a single user based on existing data

 Mar 13th:

 -   Users tests

+-   Turn in final project

 -   Upload new samples to model UI upload flow